Anirudh-Navalgund/Freakquency/README.md

 # Freakquency
-Instead of looking for online websites slapping you with stupid-ass ads to download songs to your device for offline listening, just run this little python script for hassle-free song downloading!
+Instead of wasting time on shady websites filled with annoying ads to download songs, just run this simple Python script — paste your Spotify link and enjoy hassle-free offline downloads!

 **Note:** Run these 3 commands in your IDE terminal to install the dependencies necessary for the python script to work
 - `pip install spotdl`